ut-ras/ras_site_old/README.md

 Description
 -----------

-This is the source for the website for the IEEE Robotics and Automation Society at the University of Texas at Austin.
+This is the source code for the website for the IEEE Robotics and Automation Society at the University of Texas at Austin.

 Demo
 ----

-You can view it [here](https://ras.ece.utexas.edu).
+You can view the website [here](https://ras.ece.utexas.edu).

 Developing
 ----------